-Similar precautions would be taken in the North Sea, where the Netherlands plans to build 1,700 wind turbines in addition to the 500 that are there.
-On windy days, the 2,200 turbines would generate enough electricity to power 75 percent of the country.
+Similar precautions would be taken in the North Sea, where the Dutch plan to build 1,700 wind turbines in addition to the 500 that are there.
+On windy days, the 2,200 turbines could generate enough electricity to power 75 percent of the country.

-Conservationists I spoke with for a story in Wynia’s Week told me they’re worried the new wind farms will not only put gannets and gulls at risk, but sharks and rays as well.
+Conservationists I interviewed for a story in Wynia’s Week told me they’re worried the new wind farms will not only put gannets and gulls at risk, but sharks and rays as well.

 We just don’t know what the cumulative effect of so many wind farms built in such close proximity will be, a representative of the Foundation for the North Sea said.

-A spokesperson for Bird Protection, a nonprofit, urged the government to start measuring — with cameras and sensors — how many birds are actually felled by turbine blades.
-The best figures now are estimates.
+A spokesperson for Bird Protection, a nonprofit, urged the government to measure, with cameras and sensors, how many birds are felled by turbine blades.
+The best figures they have are estimates.

 Climate change is more important